MUDAL/Altera_FPGA_Projects/README.md

 This repository contains demo projects for those who are interested in getting started with FPGA development.
 The EP4CE6E22C8N FPGA board is a major requirement for running and testing the projects in this repository.
-All the projects in this repository strictly follow the Synchronous Design Methodology.
+All the projects in this repository strictly follow the Synchronous Design Methodology and are written in VHDL.

 ## OMDAZZ Altera Cyclone IV EP4CE6 FPGA Board
 ![88284358383988698](https://github.com/MUDAL/Altera_FPGA_Projects/assets/46250887/394635cd-4e17-49ca-8eac-84a60fd959b3)